dsobral/MBCB/README.md

-# MBCB - A brief (bioinformatics) history of the monkeypox outbreak in Portugal
+# MBCB - Genetic Alterations and Functional Impact

+A brief (bioinformatics) history of the monkeypox outbreak in Portugal

 Reference:
 https://www.ncbi.nlm.nih.gov/nuccore/NC_063383